25 Practical Non-Toy Gifts for One-Year-Olds and Toddlers

 Sleeping Bag

-If your family is an outdoorsy family that likes to camp you could get your little one a sleeping bag.
+If your family is an outdoorsy family that likes to camp, you could get your little one a sleeping bag.
 Find one in their favorite color and plan a special outing where they get to use it.
-This sleep sack sleeping bag is a great safe way to bring your little on on an outdoor overnight adventure while maintaining safe sleep habits!
+This sleep sack sleeping bag is a great, safe way to bring your little one on an outdoor overnight adventure while maintaining safe sleep habits!

 Functional/Purposeful Toys